Need help with your tracker or account? Get Support

 Natural remedies for dog pollen allergies

-Here are some natural care remedies for your dog, that you should probably have at hand during the pollen allergy season:
+Here are some natural care remedies for your dog that are good to have at hand during pollen allergy season:

-- Coconut oil: its antibacterial properties reduce the sensation of skin itchiness.
-Used in combination with fish oil, it can decrease the allergic responses of the dog to pollen.
+- Coconut oil: its antibacterial properties reduce the sensation of itchy skin.
+Used in combination with fish oil, it can decrease allergic responses your dog might have to pollen.

 - Thyme infusion: calms down the skin infections, suitable for the toes and paws

-Did you find these tips useful?
-Share them with a friend!
+Did you find this article helpful?
+Share it with a friend!

 Newfoundlands: Your Friendly, Furry, Four-Pawed Protectors

 A portrait of Newfoundlands in all their friendly, furry glory.Read more